 Do Not Exceed the Lift’s Vertical or Horizontal Reach Limits

 Before operating an aerial lift, be sure to read the manufacturer’s instructions for vertical and horizontal reach limits.
-When the vertical or horizontal reach limit is exceeded, it can stress the machinery and cause balance and instability issues.
+When the vertical or horizontal reach limit is exceeded, it can stress the machinery and cause balance and instability issues, especially in windy conditons.
 As a general rule of thumb, the higher the lift goes, the more cautious workers need to be.
 Additionally, take into account the added weight of the workers and any tools on board when calculating the load weight, and use outriggers and stabilizers to help stabilize the lift.

 Watch Out for Electrical Power Lines and Other Dangerous Objects

-When working in high winds safety is lowered and many fatalities occur when the worker falls or is blown into power lines or strikes another object like a sign or building.
+Power lines are a considerable safety hazard for aerial lift workers.
 When setting up the work zone, employers and workers need to ensure that there are no potential hazards in close proximity to the aerial lift and that the wind levels aren’t over OSHA bucket truck wind restrictions.
 When working on electrical lines, remain at least 10 feet away from live electrical lines at all times, and make sure all workers wear protective clothing like hard hats, rubber boots, and insulated gloves.

 Always Use Fall Protection Equipment – Important for OSHA Aerial Lift Wind Restrictions